TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 ## Vertices

-Each triangle is made up of three vertices; three points in space.
+Each triangle is made up of three vertices; three points in 3D space.

 ![An illustration of a triangle, with the three points circled and numbered.
 1 is in the bottom left, 2 is in the bottom right, and 3 is on the top.](images/02-vertex.png)

 The order of the vertices is important, because the order decides which way the triangle is facing.
 Knowing that allows for optimizations we will get into later.

-We can define what a Vertex is in our code by making a struct with three floats:
+We can define what a Vertex is in our code by making a struct with three floats.
+One for each 3D axis:

 ```c++
 struct Vertex